akoenig/angular-deckgrid/README.md

 * `source`: The collection of objects that should be passed into your _deckgrid_ (by reference.
 Object change will be reflected in the grid).
 * `cardTemplate`: The URL to the template which represents one single card in the _deckgrid_.
+* `filter`: The filter to be applied to the source collection of objects.
+* `order-by`: The orderBy filter to be applied to the source collection of objects.

 ### Alternative ways to provide the template
 * `cardTemplateString` attribute: You can provide this attribute *instead* of the `cardTemplate` attribute to use the attribute value directly as the template.
 Example: